Associate Professor of English and Jewish literature

 Denver, CO 80208

-Adam has recently presented lectures at Florida International University (Miami), The Hebrew University of Jerusalem (Israel), The University of Haifa (Israel), Southern Methodist University (Dallas), the Jackman Humanities Institute at the University of Toronto, the University of Colorado-Boulder, the University of Illinois, and King's College London (UK).
+Adam has recently presented invited lectures at the University of Oxford (UK), Florida International University, The Hebrew University of Jerusalem (Israel), The University of Haifa (Israel), Southern Methodist University (Dallas), the Jackman Humanities Institute at the University of Toronto (Canada), the University of Colorado-Boulder, the University of Illinois, and King's College London (UK).

 PhD (Comparative Literature), Indiana University, Indiana; MA (Comparative Literature), The Hebrew University of Jerusalem